How To Read This Documentation

 }

-Get one record with GET /:account_id/:document_id
+Get one record with GET /:database/:document_id

 With the ID of the record to query you can call the API with: